 “Is Europe safe?”

-This is the question which is most frequently asked about traveling in Europe.
-Compared to most Asian countries, actually, the safety in Europe could be really worrying and depressing.
-However, in this article, we are going to clarify 5 most common tricks and fraud you might bump into when traveling in Europe, and suggest the solution if you, unfortunately, encounter any tricky situation.
+This is the question that is most frequently asked when discussing travel in Europe.
+Compared to most Asian countries, the safety in Europe could be very worrying and very different.
+However, in this article, we are going to clarify the 5 most common tricks and fraudulent situations you might bump into when traveling in Europe, and suggest the solution if you, unfortunately, encounter any tricky situation.

-Keep them in mind, traveling in EU might be more reassuring than ever.
+If you keep these ideas in mind, traveling in the EU will be more reassuring than ever.

-The lucky bracelet is supposed to be known as a common trick while traveling in Europe.
-This kind of trick usually appears around the popular touristic spots.
-You will see some people hanging around and then suddenly come to you, forcing you to wear a “luck bracelet” on your wrist.
-When facing into these people, please ignore them as soon as possible and leave the place.
+The lucky bracelet is known as a common trick while traveling in Europe.
+This kind of trick usually appears around the popular tourist spots.
+You will see some people hanging around and then suddenly come to you, and try to force a “luck bracelet” around your wrist.
+When you see these people, please ignore them as soon as possible and leave the area quickly.

-Signature for charitable donations might be often seen on the road or even the airport.
-Some people will ask you for signing the petition to help the poor or the blind, they might even pretend themselves as the blind.
-After you sign the paper, they will ask you to give them money.
-Or sometimes, when you are signing on the paper, some of them will try to put their hands in your pocket or bag to take money or belongings.
+Signature for charitable donations might be often seen on the road or even at the airport.
+Some people will ask you to sign a petition to help the poor or the blind, they might even pretend that they themselves are disabled.
+After signing the paper, they will ask you to give them money, or sometimes, while signing, some of them will try to put their hands in your pocket or bag and take your money or belongings.

 There are many street performances in European cities.
-However, once the performers invite you to play the three-card monte with him/her, you must put yourself up in guard.
-Usually, they will let you win the first round and then charge you afterward.
+However, once the performers invite you to play the three-card monte with him/her, you must guard yourself.
+Usually, they will let you win the first round and then charge you afterwards.

-Crowded metro station is the best place ever for a crime scene.
-Be careful, the pickpockets in Europe might be a group of kids, a man or a woman, some even pretend to be a tourist asking you the direction, or pretend to be a police to check your ID card.
-Please assure that no one touches your bags and tries to put wallet, ID card, cell phones deep inside your bags.
-They prefer working in a group or a gang; while one is talking to you to distract you, the other will try to steal your phone and wallet.
+A crowded metro station is the best place for a crime scene.
+Be careful, the pickpocketers in Europe might be a group of kids, a man or a woman, some even pretend to be a tourist asking you directions, or pretending to be a police to check your ID card.
+Please assure that no one touches your bags and try to put your wallet, ID card, cell phone deep inside your bags.
+Criminals prefer working in a group; while one is talking to you to distract you, the other will try to steal your phone and wallet.

 Sometimes you might be upset for the long queue waiting for the museum entrance or the train station.
-This moment, there might be people coming to you and ask “I can buy you a ticket, do you want one?” - Please DON’T SAY YES out for the small advantages.
-They might give you the fake ticket and sell you at an unreasonable price.
+This moment, there might be people coming to you and asking “I can buy you a ticket, do you want one?” - Please DON’T SAY YES because it would be a small advantage.
+They might give you a fake ticket and sell it to you at an unreasonable price.

 Try to get a seat when you are in the metro or the bus.
 Sitting down could keep you safer from the unstable and dangerous condition.

-If you stay near the door on the metro or the bus, you would keep yourself in an attractive position for the pickpockets and thieves since they could easily take your things away and then get off the train right before the doors close.
+If you stay near the door on the metro or the bus, you would be in a convenient position for the pickpockets and thieves since they could easily take your things away and then get off the train right before the doors close.

-Always put the bag in front of you or put them in a belt-bag.
+Always put your bag in front of you and hold it at all times.
 You never know who would unzip your bag in a second.

-Some people will ask you if you could speak English or not.
-Just avoid them, and you don't need to answer the questions at all.
+Some people will ask you if you can speak English or not.
+Just avoid them, and continue on as you don't need to answer the question at all.

-Be sure of having travel insurance before you start your trip.
+Be sure to have travel insurance before you start your trip.
 Everything is unpredictable and you may never know what could happen.

-After reading the common tricks and fraud above, you are supposed to know what to do when facing the situation now.
-First of all, don't panic and always be calm, if something serious happen or your passport is stolen, please don't hesitate to contact your embassy in the country you stay for the civil service.
+After reading the common tricks above, you are now more aware of what to do when facing any of these situations.
+First of all, don't panic and always remain calm, if something serious happens or your passport is stolen, please don't hesitate to contact your embassy in the country you are staying in for any help you need.